Chill-Penguin/strata/README.md

 ### Purpose of Scaffold

-Scaffolding is the *inverse* of stack building.
-Instead of rendering files from templates, it creates new project structures from predefined blueprints.
+Scaffolding is an additional layer on top of stacks.
+Scaffolds allow you to define template directories and files in order to bootstrap project folders.

 Think:
 ```bash